What Is CDN Video Streaming?

 Do I Need CDN for Video Streaming?

 Every major video-sharing website distributes its visual content with CDNs to make sure only quality and speed are retained and sustained.
 Considering how motion pictures are now integral strategies for making money, it’s only right for companies like Youtube, Netflix, and Vimeo to all make use of the delivery platform technology.
-In other words, the video-streaming service of dedicated CDNs enhances a site visitor’s viewing conditions by transporting huge files from the streaming origin host to the server closest a user (also referred to as an edge server.)
+In other words, the video-streaming service of dedicated CDNs enhances a site visitor’s viewing conditions by transporting huge files from the streaming origin host to the server closest a user (also referred to as an CDN edge server.)

 To expound, the physical location and the number of site users colossally determines how easily data is stored.
 By extending site data from a local server (also referred to as Points of Presence), internet congestion is lessened coincidentally producing a superior viewing experience for end-users.
 Other benefits include shorter startup time, reduced buffering, and enhanced content resolution.